Cologne Cathedral: Treasures

 One of the treasures of the cathedral is the high altar, which was installed in 1322.
 It is constructed of black marble, with a solid slab 15 ft long forming the top.
 The front and sides are overlaid with white marble niches into which are set figures, with the Coronation of the Virgin at the centre.
+Joan Holladay has discussed the iconography of the high altar in the cathedral.

 The most celebrated work of art in the cathedral is the Shrine of the Three Kings, commissioned by Philip von Heinsberg, archbishop of Cologne from 1167 to 1191 and created by Nicholas of Verdun, begun in 1190.
-It is traditionally believed to hold the remains of the Three Wise Men, whose relics were acquired by Frederick Barbarossa at the conquest of Milan in 1164.
+It is believed to hold the remains of the Three Wise Men, whose relics were acquired by Frederick Barbarossa at the conquest of Milan in 1164.
 The shrine takes the form of a large reliquary in the shape of a basilican church, made of bronze and silver, gilded and ornamented with architectonic details, figurative sculpture, enamels and gemstones.
 The shrine was opened in 1864 and was found to contain bones and garments.

 Near the sacristy is the Gero Crucifix, a large crucifix carved in oak and with traces of paint and gilding.
 Believed to have been commissioned around 960 for Archbishop Gero, it is the oldest large crucifix north of the Alps and the earliest-known large free-standing Northern sculpture of the medieval period.

 In the Sacrament Chapel is the Mailänder Madonna ("Milan Madonna"), a high Gothic carving, depicting the Blessed Virgin and the infant Jesus.
 It was made in the Cologne Cathedral workshop sometime around 1290 as a replacement for the original which was lost in a fire.
 The altar of the patron saints of Cologne with an altarpiece by the International Gothic painter Stefan Lochner is in the Marienkapelle ("St. Mary's Chapel").

 After completion in 1265, the radiating chapels were immediately taken into service as a burial place.
-The relics of Saint Irmgardis found a final resting place in the St. Agnes’ Chapel.
-Her trachyte sarcophagus is considered to be created by the cathedral masons’ guild around 1280.
+The relics of Saint Irmgardis found a final resting place in the St. Agnes' Chapel.
+Her trachyte sarcophagus is considered to be created by the cathedral masons' guild around 1280.

 Other works of art are in the Cathedral Treasury.

 Embedded in the interior wall are a pair of stone tablets on which are carved the provisions formulated by Archbishop Englebert II (1262–67) under which Jews were permitted to reside in Cologne.